Electric Vehicle Incentive Program

 What are electric vehicles?

-Electric vehicles use electricity as their primary fuel.
-The vehicles are powered by rechargeable battery packs.
-Benefits of an electric vehicle are:
+Electric vehicles are powered by rechargeable battery packs.
+The benefits of EVs include:

 How far can I drive an electric vehicle?